- Know which version of python you’re using

 - Consider

-statements for reusable try/finally
+contextlib and with statements for reusable try/finally behavior

 - Make

-reliable with copyreg
+pickle reliable with copyreg

 - Use

-instead of time
+datetime instead of time for local clocks

 - Use built-in algorithms and data structures